numberoverzero/bloop/README.markdown

 any number can be loaded, saved, or deleted.
 Loads will be optimally packed into batches of 25 (the maximum number for BatchGetItem).

-## Save & Delete: conditions and atomicity
+## Save & Delete: Conditions and Atomicity

 DynamoDB offers powerful features to ease working with objects in a distributed manner, and bloop works hard to expose those options simply and transparently.